mathiasjakobsen/alfred-timelog/README.md

 - `tl` will display active task being tracked, if any.
 Otherwise, just a placeholder.

 - `tl [query]` will fuzzy search your tasks.
 Hit enter on a task to start tracking time on that task.

+### Disclaimer

+This is an unofficial client for the [TimeLog Project APIs](https://api.timelog.com/), and it's not affiliated with TimeLog A/S. Use at your own risk.
+If you are looking for the offical SDKs, they can be found here [`TimeLog/TimeLogApiSdk`](https://github.com/TimeLog/TimeLogApiSdk).